TWUOnline/multi-access/pages/02.design/06.units/default.md

 **Activity 1.3:** Explore…
 **Assessment:** Complete the Unit Quiz.

-*Note: Learning Activities can include the following:
+!!! ***Design Note:*** Note: Learning Activities can include the following:
-- Readings (text, articles, websites)
+!!! - Readings (text, articles, websites)
-- Videos (youtube, library, or our media team can create videos, conduct interviews, etc.)
+!!! - Videos (youtube, library, or our media team can create videos, conduct interviews, etc.)
-- Simulations
+!!! - Simulations
-- Ungraded, formative quizzes
+!!! - Ungraded, formative quizzes
-- Case studies
+!!! - Case studies
-- Interviews (ex. with friends/family/coworkers)
+!!! - Interviews (ex. with friends/family/coworkers)
-- Reflection/study journal/questions to consider
+!!! - Reflection/study journal/questions to consider

-These are usually non-graded, and can be optional for students, however they are designed to help students learn the material and prepare for the assignments.*
+!!!
+These are usually non-graded, and can be optional for students, however they are designed to help students learn the material and prepare for the assignments.